 The first law came about a decade later but was repealed three years afterward because it failed to protect the debtor.
 The second bankruptcy law allowed debtors to file for relief voluntarily but was repealed 18 months later.
 A third one lasted about a decade, and the fourth one was enacted in 1898.
 The fourth was replaced by the Bankruptcy Reforms Act of 1978.
-A Mitchell & Hammond bankruptcy lawyer in OKC can help you understand bankruptcy laws in the U.S. and their implications.
+A Hammond Law Firm bankruptcy lawyer in OKC can help you understand bankruptcy laws in the U.S. and their implications.

 Note that the current Bankruptcy Code results from changes passed later in 1984, 1986, and 1994.
 Notably, state laws govern other issues concerning debtors and creditors; but the uniform federal law applies as soon as one files for bankruptcy.

 How Do I Benefit From Filing for Bankruptcy?

 Financial fortunes can change, and suddenly you become incapable of meeting your debt obligations.
 An Oklahoma City bankruptcy attorney can help you decide if filing for bankruptcy is the ideal legal option for you.